-Anyone that has a pet will testify to the fact that it can prove to be very expensive.
+Anyone who has a pet will testify to the fact that it can prove to be very expensive.
 As a matter of fact, we need to care for a pet as we would care for a kid.
 Pets require special food.
-And of course, they also require vet care from time to time.
+And, of course, they also require vet care from time to time.
 Just like we humans can fall sick any time of the day, so can our fierce canine or that furry feline.

 While vet care for pets can prove to be expensive, it really doesn’t need to be that way.
-There’re several low-cost and free veterinary care services near you where you could take your pet, should the need ever arise.
+There are several low-cost and free veterinary care services near you where you could take your pet, should the need ever arise.
 And some of them also give away free medication to pets or perform various surgeries, if necessary.

-However, searching for places where you can get free or cheap veterinary care for your pet can be as confusing as searching for a needle in the haystack.
+However, searching for places where you can get free or cheap veterinary care for your pet can be as confusing as searching for a needle in a haystack.
 Therefore, in this article, I will be writing about the best places where you can get low-cost or free veterinary care, especially if you’re in the low-income group.

-Free or Cheap Vet Care Near Me
+Affordable Vet Care Near Me

 After a lot of research online and offline, I managed to find some of the best places across America where you can find free or rather affordable veterinary care for your pets near you.
 And some of them also offer free medicines and surgeries for your canine or feline pet.